Parametric Motion, Speed vs. Velocity & Proving the Circumference

 For example, \(x = \cos t\), \(y = \sin t\) traces the unit circle as \(t\) goes from \(0\) to \(2\pi\).

-A car driving at 60 mph north has a velocity of 60 mph north and a speed of 60 mph.
-If it turns around and drives south at 60 mph, the velocity changed (different direction) but the speed stayed the same.
+A car traveling at 60 mph north has a velocity of 60 mph north and a speed of 60 mph.
+If it reverses direction and travels south at 60 mph, the velocity has changed (different direction) but the speed remains the same.

 \[\frac{d}{dt}\, f\!\bigl(g(t)\bigr) = f'\!\bigl(g(t)\bigr) \cdot g'(t)\]